munificent/craftinginterpreters/book/functions.md

 optional expression and terminated with a semicolon.

 The return value is optional to support exiting early from a function that doesn't return a useful value.
-In statically-typed languages, "void" functions don't return a value and non-void ones do.
+In statically typed languages, "void" functions don't return a value and non-void ones do.
 Since Lox is dynamically typed, there are no true void functions.
 The compiler has no way of preventing you from taking the result value of a call to a function that doesn't contain a `return`